What is a PIM System?

 PIM is short for Product Information Management.
 A PIM system is a software solution that helps you collect, enhance, and distribute product information in a centralized, efficient, and media-neutral manner.
 The processed data can then be delivered to your company's various sales channels in the appropriate format, such as print/online catalogs, online stores (e-commerce) or applications.

-A PIM system lets companies manage product data in one place and use it in many ways.
-Like ERP systems, PIM systems are now fundamental to businesses.
-PIM systems can be used to increase sales efficiency, optimize marketing strategies, ensure consistent customer communication, and improve internal processes.
+A PIM system lets companies manage all product data in one central location and use it across multiple channels.
+Like ERP systems, PIM has become a key pillar for modern businesses.
+It boosts sales efficiency, optimizes marketing strategies, ensures consistent customer communication, strengthens partner collaboration, and streamlines internal processes.
+This results in an improved customer experience and maximum transparency for all stakeholders.

 Product information management (PIM) systems allow you to store data in a central database.
 You can import existing data from various systems once or regularly (e.g., master data from an ERP system or technical data from Excel lists).
 You can also add product data, such as marketing texts, images, videos, translations, and other key data, via maintenance pages.
 This centralized data can then be used for various applications, such as web stores, dealer exports, and product catalogs.